-letter, the DOL drew the boundaries of unpaid internships under the FLSA.
+In opinion recent letter, the DOL drew the boundaries of unpaid internships under the FLSA.
 If each of the following factors is met, the intern is not an "employee" and therefore the FLSA will not apply:

-- The training is similar to what would be given in a vocational school or academic educational instruction; - The training is for the benefit of the intern; - The intern does not displace regular employees, but works under their close observation; - The employer that provides the training derives no immediate advantage from the activities of the intern; - The intern is not necessarily entitled to a job at the conclusion of the training period; and met.
-Perhaps the most common factor that can cause an intern to become an "employee" is when the intern performs the same type of work as the company's regular employees such that a regular employee is displaced and/or the employer derives a material benefit from the intern's work.
+- The training is similar to what would be given in a vocational school or academic educational instruction: - The training is for the benefit of the - The intern does not displace regular employees, but works under their close observation; - The employer that provides the training derives no immediate advantage from the activities of the intern; - The intern is not necessarily entitled to a job at the conclusion of the training period; and internships and ensure that all six factors set forth by the DOL are met.